Print

 Units Scale

-• assorted raw spring veggies to serve such as carrots, radishes, kohlrabi, and cucumbers
+• optional for serving: raw spring veggies such as carrots, radishes, kohlrabi, and cucumbers

 Instructions

 Set a large skillet over medium heat.
 While the pan heats up, prepare your onions and garlic.
-Remove the papery outer skin of your onions, then slice off and discard the root end.
+If you’re using small spring onions, remove and discard the root end Then cut the bulb and green tops into 1/8-inch thick slices.
+If you’re using larger onions, remove the papery outer skin if present, then slice off and discard the root end.
 Cut each onion in half, then slice each half into pieces that are roughly 1/8-inch thick.
-For the garlic, remove the root end.
+For the green garlic, remove the root end.
 Remove any tough or dried out parts of the upper green portion and discard them.
 Finely chop the green garlic stalk and bulb.
+If you’re using garlic cloves, give them a rough chop.

 Add the olive oil to your heated skillet.
 Add the sliced onions along with a pinch of sea salt.
 Cook the onions over medium heat, stirring every 2-3 minutes.
 Once the onions are translucent, add the chopped green garlic.
 If you notice any brown bits accumulating on the bottom of your skillet, add a couple of tablespoons of water and scrape them up with the back of a wooden spoon.
 Cook the onions and green garlic until they are golden brown and evenly caramelized.
 This will take approximately 40-50 minutes total.